DiedevanderHoorn/UMAPvtSNE/docs/index.md

 - The figures folders contain projections on all datasets in different configurations (combination of relationship/mapping phase).

 ## How to recreate the results
-The file called "perplexities" contains all the perplexities used for t-SNE to maximize faitfulness.
+The file called "perplexities" contains all the perplexities used for t-SNE to maximize faithfulness.
 - To get the projections: main.py
 - To get metrics: get_metrics.py
 - To get the boxplots: boxplots.py